 Another option is to focus less on referrals and more on leads.
 Candice Morgan, former Head of Diversity and Inclusion at Pinterest, shared that Pinterest found hiring success when the HR department asked for “loose connections” rather than “referrals.”

 That old adage, “it takes a village” couldn’t be more true—especially when it comes to diversity and inclusion.
 Don’t just rely on employee referrals and job postings.
-Get the word out by connecting with Latinx organizations and associations, like Nextplay, an organization devoted to closing the “economic gap for people of color.”
-Tell them you are looking to increase your Latinx candidate pool and you’d love their help by sharing current open roles.
+Get the word out by connecting with Hispanic Latinx organizations and associations, like Nextplay, an organization devoted to closing the “economic gap for people of color.”
+Tell them you are looking to increase your candidate pool and you’d love their help by sharing current open roles.
 Be sure to talk about your mission to create an equitable opportunity for all levels of talent.

 Make sure D&I is at the forefront of your hiring team’s mind by equipping them with training and education.
 Help them understand why searching for that “perfect culture fit” can often lead to unconscious bias and a homogenous employee demographic.